kaleidawave/kaleidawave.github.io/src/posts/hackernews-clone-prism-rust.md

 For this example it doesn’t really make much of a difference as the biggest time here is making HTTP requests to the [HN api](https://github.com/HackerNews/API).
 A single request to the homepage takes 11 http requests with a lot of them being chained.

-Aside from the speed improvements it also means that if you have written your REST api in Rust that you can add SSR to your site reusing the same server and logic rather than having to rewrite server side data fetching in a new nodejs server.
+Aside from the speed improvements it also means that if you have written your REST api in Rust then you can add SSR to your site reusing the same server and logic rather than having to rewrite server side data fetching in a new nodejs server.

-- It is already possible to server render SPAs in other languages:
+It is already possible to server render SPAs in other languages:

 - Through calling directly to v8 api.
 This still has the overhead and isn’t fast as compiling to native.
 Lose strong typing.
 Complex to implement.
 - Rewriting in handlebars etc, this has the need to do more work.
 Changes to frontend markup views must be reflected in the handlebars templates.
 Can lead to nasty hydration issues (where the frontend logic was not expecting that result from backend)
 - Hosting SSG.
-Sites can be built using a JAM stack pattern where changes to data are then used to.
+Sites can be built using a JAM stack pattern where changes to data are then used to rebuild static markup files.
 But as said before this doesn’t really work for many sites.
 Especially HN where the data source is constantly changing with the stories, comments and upvotes.

 ### JIT state hydration